The Best Money Market Accounts for October 2023

 About UFB

-Because UFB is solely an online bank, it works best for consumers who are comfortable with digital banking.
-Along with money market accounts, UFB offers savings accounts and mortgages.
-Because of this, UFB is able to offer some of the most competitive APYs in the market.
+Because UFB is solely an online bank, it works best for consumers comfortable with digital banking.
+In addition to money market accounts, UFB offers savings accounts and mortgages, which allows it to offer some of the most competitive APYs in the market.

 Key Features

-- Use your smartphone to deposit checks and access your account even without WiFi access via SMS.
+• Use your smartphone to deposit checks and access your account without WiFi access via SMS.

 Pros & Cons of the UFB Direct Money Market Account